Hospital Emergency Codes:

 • Delayed (yellow): Patients with injuries or illnesses that are not life-threatening but require medical attention within a few hours.

-• Minimal (green): Patients with minor injuries or illnesses that can wait for treatment.
+• Minimal (green): Patients with minor injuries or illnesses that waits for treatment.

 • Expectant (black): Patients who are either dead or have injuries or illnesses that are so severe that they are unlikely to survive.

 1. Treatment and transport: Patients are then treated and transported to appropriate care areas based on their triage category.
-Immediate and delayed patients are typically taken to the emergency department or other acute care areas, while minimal patients may be taken to urgent care or other non-acute care areas.
+Immediate and delayed patients are typically taken to the emergency department or other acute care areas, while minimal patients are taken to urgent care or other non-acute care areas.

 What is surge capacity?